quartilefour/Winnow/README.md

  Environment consists of 3 containers.
  * postgres container as db running on port 5432.
  * adminer container to view the contents of the db.
-The container is running adminer UI at http://127.0.0.1:8090
+The container is running adminer UI at http://127.0.0.1:8090, make sure to change the Database type to postgres(defaults to mysql)
  * webapp container that runs the django app.
 The Django app can be accessed in UI at http://127.0.0.1:8000

  To start all the containers we first need to build them.
 (All the docker-compose commands should be run from the directory which has docker-compose.yml file) To build the 3 containers run the below command, it will take a few minutes the first time this command is run as it has to download a bunch of dependent images.